 Educational institutes have been shut since March.
 While some institutes have continued their academic activities through online classes.
 The corporate sector has adopted the work-from-home model.

 The widening digital divide and poor infrastructure have aggravated the situation, especially in rural and mountain regions.
 Although the urban centres have digital access, the internet facility, and the peripheries are lagging behind to have decent internet connectivity which is considered a fundamental right.

 Gilgit-Baltistan is one of the peripheral marginalized areas being hit hard by digital divide besides having poor infrastructure, and crippled health and education sector.

 The people of Gilgit-Baltistan are unable to cope with the situation due to degraded 4G often termed as Long Term Evolution (LTE) and fixed broadband internet services provided by SCO.

-This situation prompted students to launch protest marches against SCO in Ghizer, Gilgit and Hunza districts under the aegis of Students Organising Committee and in Skardu by All Baltistan Movement as well as the Diaspora of Gilgit-Baltistan to raise their voices on social media.
+This situation prompted students to launch protest marches against SCO in Ghizer, Gilgit, and Hunza districts under the aegis of the Students Organising Committee and in Skardu by All Baltistan Movement as well as the Diaspora of Gilgit-Baltistan to raise their voices on social media.
 A massive campaign has been launched under #Internet4GilgitBaltistan that had become a top trend on Twitter in Pakistan highlighted by mainstream and international media.